jpsm83/health/documentation/n8n/socialMedia.md

 **STEP 2: CREATE SOCIAL MEDIA CONTENT**
 Create comprehensive social media content that optimizes engagement across all platforms:
-- Instagram: Caption (max 2200 chars, NO hashtags in caption, but the max chars should include the length of the hashatags), hashtags (max 28 UNIQUE hashtags), alt text (max 1000 chars, NO hashtags)
+- Instagram: Caption (max 2200 chars, CRITICAL NO hashtags in caption, but the max chars should include the length of the hashatags), hashtags (max 20 UNIQUE hashtags), alt text (max 1000 chars, NO hashtags)
 - Facebook: Message (max 63206 chars, NO hashtags in message, but the max chars should include the length of the hashatags), headline (max 100 chars, NO hashtags), link description (max 300 chars, NO hashtags), hashtags (UNIQUE hashtags only)
 - X (Twitter): Text (max 280 chars for free accounts, NO hashtags in text), hashtags (UNIQUE hashtags only)
 - Pinterest: Title (max 100 chars, NO hashtags), description (max 500 chars, NO hashtags, but the max chars should include the length of the hashatags), hashtags (UNIQUE hashtags only), alt text (max 500 chars, NO hashtags, but the max chars should include the length of the hashatags)
 - Threads: Text (max 500 chars, NO hashtags in text, but the max chars should include the length of the hashatags), hashtags (UNIQUE hashtags only)
-- TikTok: Title (max 90 characters), Caption (max 2200 chars, NO hashtags in caption, but the max chars should include the length of the hashatags), hashtags (max 5 UNIQUE hashtags only)
+- TikTok: Title (max 90 characters), Caption (max 2200 chars, CRITICAL NO hashtags in caption, but the max chars should include the length of the hashatags), hashtags (max 5 UNIQUE hashtags only)

 **CRITICAL CHARACTER CALCULATION RULES:**
 - **For fields that include hashtags in their total limit**: Calculate the content field length as: (Platform Max Limit) - (Hashtags Length)